 With volumes being documented about the common causes and prevailing statistics, there has been a focus on the various remedial options and preventive measures.
 Right from refraining from going outside unless needed to use of respiratory masks, everyone is trying to find their own ways to fight air pollution.
 And one such simple and effective ways to fight indoor pollution and breathe fresh air is to keep some indoor plants.

 HOW DO THE INDOOR PLANTS HELP IN CLEANSING THE SURROUNDING AIR?

--The soil of these potted plants serves as a rich source of microorganisms that aid in neutralizing the effect of the pollutants.
+Several indoor plants have been found to absorb the poisonous gaseous contaminants through their leaves and roots, through a process called phytoremediation.
+The soil of these potted plants serves as a rich source of microorganisms that aid in neutralizing the effect of the pollutants.

 Here are a few indoor plants that you can add to your workplace and house.

 With several benefits to its name, aloe vera is also beneficial in keeping our surroundings pollution free.
 It helps in removing the chemical formaldehyde, which is a common indoor air pollutant, effectively from the air.